ALL YOU NEED TO KNOW ABOUT CANADA STUDENT STUDENT DIRECT STREAM (SDS)

 Know Canada Student Visa Process

-In a heartening news that is sure to bring joy to all students who aspire to study in Canada.
-The government of Canada has announced a series of measures which lead to significant alterations for the better in the student visa process, which includes reducing the processing time for visa applications and giving opportunities to a wider berth of students to pursue their overseas education in Canada via the Student Direct Stream or SDS.
-The SDS will allow eligible students from India, China, Philippines and Vietnam to apply to study at the post –secondary institutes of learning according to a statement released by the government of Canada.
+In heartening news that is sure to bring joy to all students who aspire to study in Canada.
+The government of Canada has announced a series of measures that lead to significant alterations for the better in the student visa process, which includes reducing the processing time for visa applications and giving opportunities to a wider berth of students to pursue their overseas education in Canada via the Student Direct Stream or SDS.
+The SDS will allow eligible students from India, China, the Philippines, and Vietnam to apply to study at the post-secondary institutes of learning according to a statement released by the government of Canada.

 What is the SDS?

 The SDS which is aimed at applicants from Asian countries such as India, the Philippines, China, and Vietnam aims to provide faster processing for student visas for students from these countries.
 It is expected to replace the student partnership program and prove to be more effective in processing student visa applications.
 Canada is fast becoming one of the most preferred destinations for students from India and the number of students who are interested in pursuing Overseas Education in Canada is exponentially increasing.